iam-souvik/API-Assignment/README.md

 Run the project using 'npm start' command.
 Features:

-User Authentication - Users can sign up and log in to the application using their username and password.
+<h3>User Authentication</h3> - Users can sign up and log in to the application using their username and password.
 The passwords are hashed using bcrypt before storing in the database.

-Ticket Purchase - Users can purchase Tambula game tickets by specifying the number of tickets they want to buy.
+<h3>Ticket Purchase</h3> - Users can purchase Tambula game tickets by specifying the number of tickets they want to buy.
 The tickets are generated randomly by the system using the generateTambulaTicket() function and stored in the database.

-Ticket Viewing - Users can view their purchased tickets by specifying the page number and the limit of tickets they want to view.
+<h3>Ticket Viewing</h3> - Users can view their purchased tickets by specifying the page number and the limit of tickets they want to view.
 The tickets are retrieved from the database and sent in the response.
 Endpoints:

 POST /user/signup - Create a new user.